ashiklom/pecan.book/Using-Git.md

         git config --global user.name "FULLNAME"
         git config --global user.email you@yourdomain.example.com

+2. If you are working from a cluster, you may need to [set up ssh keys](https://help.github.com/articles/generating-ssh-keys)

 3. Clone to your local machine
 ```bash
 git clone git@github.com:<username>/pecan.git